X-ray Fluorescence (XRF)

 Description

 Subsurface contaminant plumes are usually characterized using a drilling rig to install monitoring wells.
-Soil and groundwater samples tare collected and sent to a laboratory for analysis.
+Soil and groundwater samples are collected and sent to a laboratory for analysis.
 This traditional approach is slow and costly.
-In its most common use, an X-ray Fluorescence (XRF) sensor is employed with a cone pentrometer for real-time, in-situ field screening of heavy metals in soils.
+In its most common use, an X-ray Fluorescence (XRF) sensor is employed with a cone penetrometer for real-time, in-situ field screening of heavy metals in soils.
 The XRF sensor system uses an x-ray source located in the probe to bombard the soil sample with x-rays.
 The bombardment excites various atoms and induces them to emit fluorescence that is correlated to specific metals.

 The Department of Energy (DOE) has also demonstrated a handheld battery-operated XRF to detect lead in paint.
 It performs in-situ real-time analyses to identify and quantify lead, chromium, cadmium, and other metals in lead-based paint.
-The analyzer can test for antimony, barium, cadmium, indium, iodine, palladium, silver, and tin, arsenic, chromium, cobalt, copper, iron, lead, manganese, mercury, molybdenum, nickel, rubidium, selenium, strontium, titanium, zinc, and zirconium.
+The analyzer can test for antimony, barium, cadmium, indium, iodine, palladium, silver, tin, arsenic, chromium, cobalt, copper, iron, lead, manganese, mercury, molybdenum, nickel, rubidium, selenium, strontium, titanium, zinc, and zirconium.

 Paint and soil samples are placed in a stainless steel cup and ground into a powder and mixed thoroughly.
 With a binding agent the powder is placed in a press to form a pellet.
 The sample analysis can be completed the same day the samples are collected.
 The XRF measures the concentration of total chlorine in a sample.
 The user can determine that PCBs are not present if chlorine is not found in the sample, since chlorine is an elemental component of PCB.